MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-replace-camera.md

 appliesto:
 - Surface Hub 2S
 ---
-# Remove or replace Surface Hub 2S Camera
+# Replace & install camera on Surface Hub 2S

-This article explains how to remove the Surface Hub 2S camera and install a new camera.
+This article explains how to remove the Surface Hub 2S camera and install a replacement camera or the [Surface Hub 2 Smart Camera](surface-hub-2-smart-camera.md).

 | Step  |    Task                                                                                                                                             |    Illustration   |
 | - | ----------------------------------------------------------------------------------------------------------------------------------------------- | ----- |